Yassmine-Yazidi-573/Modeling_Panel_Data/README.md

 ## 📊 Model Estimation and Selection Summary

+Predictors:
+I = Airline,
+T = Year,
+Q = Output, in revenue passenger miles, index number, PF = Fuel price,
+LF = Load factor, the average capacity utilization of the fleet.

+Response:
+C = Total cost, in $1000

 This project analyzes a balanced panel dataset of 6 airline firms observed over 15 years (T = 15, N = 6), totaling 90 firm-year observations.
-The goal is to estimate the impact of key explanatory variables — Quantity (Q), Price Factor (PF), and Labor Force (LF) — on the outcome variable \[insert dependent variable, e.g., Revenue or Cost].
+The goal is to estimate the impact of key explanatory variables — output (Q), Price Fuel (PF), and Load Factor (LF) — on the outcome variable C=Total Cost.
 Given the panel structure of the data, three econometric models were estimated and evaluated:

 * Pooled Ordinary Least Squares (OLS)
 * Fixed Effects (FE) using PanelOLS